onsigntv/apps/docs/JSBRIDGE.md

 ```

-#### <a name="triggerInteractivity"></a>signage.triggerInteractivity("value")
+#### <a name="triggerInteractivity"></a>signage.triggerInteractivity("value" [, {"param": "pvalue"}])

 > **Requires: Android Player 9.8.6**

 Triggers the Local API interactivity with user-defined "value".

-For this method to have an effect a "Local API" interactivity needs to be defined – either on the player or the current campaign – with a reguler expression that matches the parameter `"value"` of this method.
+For this method to have an effect a "Local API" interactivity needs to be defined – either on the player or the current campaign – with a regular expression that matches the parameter `"value"` of this method.

 What will happen when this interactivity is triggered is defined in the Interactivity Configuration UI.

 ![Interactivity Sample](_screenshots/interactivity.png)

-This method accepts a second parameter with a plain object containing keys and values that will be present in the [`signage.playbackInfo()`](#playbackInfo) of the triggered content, if any content is triggered.
+This method has an optional second parameter with a plain object containing keys and values that will be present in the [`signage.playbackInfo()`](#playbackInfo) of the triggered content, if any content is triggered.

 For instance, in one app you can trigger an interactivity, passing an object containing parameters